 In 1958, Hoffmann-La Roche patented another benzodiazepine, called diazepam, soon to become world-famous as Valium.
-Sales of the new drug quickly eclipsed the old barbiturates.
+Heavily pushed by Arthur Sackler, sales of the new drug quickly eclipsed the old barbiturates.

 A familiar cycle was soon in motion: Despite industry assurances about safety, stories of dependence, social dislocation and difficult withdrawal began to tarnish Valium’s reputation during the 1970s.
 Once again, this spurred the industry to find a new generation of tranquilizers with new names.

 In 1975, La-Roche began marketing clonazepam (brand name, Klonopin); two years later, Wyeth Pharmaceuticals released lorazepam (brand name, Ativan).